teretzdev/arena-vr-pvpve/planning/list_of_arena_events.md

    - Rewards: Increased experience points, crowd admiration.

 8. **Team Play Excellence**
    - Description: Coordinating effectively with teammates to achieve objectives or eliminate opponents.
-In VR, players use voice commands and hand signals for effective communication.
+In VR, players primarily use voice commands for communication, with optional hand signals for emphasis.
-   - Player Movement Requirements: Coordinated team movements and gestures.
+   - Player Movement Requirements: Coordinated team movements and voice commands.
    - Immersive VR Effects: Highlighted teammate actions and shared visual cues.
    - Spatial Audio Considerations: Positional audio for teammate communication.
    - Rewards: Team-wide bonuses, crowd favor.

 9. **Special Ability Showcase**
    - Description: Using a special ability in a creative or impactful way to turn the tide of the match.
-In VR, players perform unique gestures to activate abilities.
+In VR, players can activate abilities using voice commands or unique gestures, offering flexibility.
-   - Player Movement Requirements: Gesture-based ability activation.
+   - Player Movement Requirements: Voice commands or gesture-based ability activation.
    - Immersive VR Effects: Enhanced visual and audio effects for abilities.
    - Spatial Audio Considerations: Ability-specific sound effects with spatial depth.
    - Rewards: Ability cooldown reduction, crowd favor.